This is a big month for Ordinary Vegan. March is nutrition month and I leave at the end of the week for the Holistic Vegan cruise.

 Grains are divided into two groups, whole grains, and refined grains.
 Whole grains contain the entire grain kernel like bran and germ.
 Whole grains include whole-wheat flour, bulgur, oatmeal, cornmeal, and brown rice.
 Refined grains have been milled, a process that removes the bran and germ.
 It also removes dietary fiber, iron, and many vitamins.
 Examples of refined grains are white flour, white bread, and white rice.
 I always recommend eating whole grains versus refined grains.

 Learning about fats can be confusing.
 Saturated fats are unhealthy and found in red meat, butter, oil, and cheese.
-Saturated fats can cause heart disease, obesity, and certain cancers.
+Saturated fats can cause chronic degenerative diseases.
 Monounsaturated fats are healthy fats and can help lower cholesterol and improve heart health.
 Monounsaturated fats are found in avocados, nuts and seeds.
-Consuming monounsaturated fatty acids may help lower your risk of heart disease by improving your risk factors.

 Although these healthy fats are good for you, they are also high in calories.
 I recommend you keep your healthy fats to approximately 10% of your calories especially if you are trying to lose weight.